We scrub the data you close the deals

 In addition to identifying relevant peer groups and informing traditional valuation methods, easy access to data points like these empowers firms to develop proprietary models and projections around founder-owned company size, growth, and value.

-There are many different types of company valuation methods.
-But determining the worth or fair value of a company is a mix of art and science.
-While both business owners and investors care about accurate company valuations, estimating the worth of a public company is much more straightforward and transparent compared to private companies.
+There are various company valuation methods available, each blending elements of both art and science.
+While accurate valuations are crucial for both business owners and investors, assessing the value of a public company is typically more straightforward and transparent compared to private counterparts.

-Private company valuations depend largely on relative valuation techniques that compare a given private company to similar public companies in the same industry.
-But finding the right data to construct these peer groups, run traditional valuations, and generate other proprietary projections isn't easy.
+Private company valuations heavily rely on relative valuation techniques, where a private entity is compared to similar public companies within its industry.
+However, acquiring the necessary data to construct these peer groups, conduct traditional valuations, and generate proprietary projections can be challenging.